Harsh01T/Meet/README.md

 - **Map and Location Services**: Helps locate buildings, classrooms, and peers.
 - **In-app Messaging**: Students and staff can message each other.
 - **Social Networking**: Allows connections between students and staff.

-## How to Run
-1. Clone the repository
-2. Compile and run `Main.java` as the entry point.